RhizomeDB/cryptable/README.md

 While this is an important access pattern in many graph queries, it is not desired for tabular queries.
 Typically the shape of graph data is more important in queries with a small number of common entities and attributes.
 Granting access to the entire history of those paths is thus viable.

 Instead, the CrypTable ony provides searchable encyprtion via an authentication tag.
 This is not an HMAC, since the goal is to avoid calculating the unique key for every fact.
-A cryptographically secure hash function MUST be used, and a nonce based on the [store ID] MUST be concatenated to the cleartext CID before hahsing.
+A cryptographically secure hash function MUST be used, and a nonce based on the combination of the [scoped attribute's hash ID] MUST be concatenated to the cleartext CID before hahsing.
 This tag MAY be places anywhere on the fact's envelope.
 When stored in an associative map using this tag as the entry label is RECOMMENDED.

 If space overhead is a concern, this tag MAY be further anonymized via truncation or XOR folding.
 Note that this does not increase the k-anonymity as the tag is already indistinguishable from any other tag.

-## 1.x

-- Manage as few keys as possible
-- Flexible enough to store in multiple ways (i.e. the data layer below this)

-- Sensible defaults: Simple rules _inside_ a store (though stores can be broken up arbitrarily to more custom control)

-TODO bring the data/object table from WNFS here
+This does leak a small amount of data: if a user does not have the decryption key for some fact, but has a reference to the CID in a fact that they do have access to a successor of (and thus they have the attrbte hash ID), they can discover that the fact's entity and attribute, but not it's value or causal values.

+Coupled with the with the attribite tag derivation (e.g. the RSA accumluator in WNFS), scans across the store MAY be performed either strictly linearly with minimal jumps between encrypted regions.

-## 1.x Lookup Performance
+## Padding

-  * [x]
-- Raw decryption speed
-- Seek on large stores
-- Small network footprint whenever possible
+Leaking data through length

 # 2 Heirarchical Encryption

+The tabular heirarchy is as follows:

+1. Root
+2. Stores
+3. Entities
+4. Attributes
+5. Values

+Note that `causedBy` does not occur in this heirarchy.
+To have access to a point in history, the usre MUST have access to the relevant fact in the tabular heirarchy.

 ``` mermaid
 flowchart TD